 Atlanta Falcons vs. Chicago Bears

 The Falcons plan to take all their frustration out on a Chicago squad filled with mediocrity.
 Things look bleak for Mike Glennon and the Bears after the team saw the departure of Alshon Jeffery and witnessed the gruesome injury of Cameron Meredith in the preseason.
 Meanwhile, Atlanta is bursting at the seams with talent such as Matt Ryan, Julio Jones, Devonta Freeman and Vic Beasley.
-Bears running back Jordan Howard will see more work than Ezekiel Elliott’s lawyer, but that won’t be enough when Atlanta turns the game into a shootout.
+Bears running back Jordan Howard will see plenty of work, but that won’t be enough when Atlanta turns the game into a shootout.